Last Updated on January 1, 2023

-A travel neck pillow is small and uniquely designed to provide support to the neck and head whilst sitting upright and traveling.
-Also known simply as neck pillows, these aren’t limited to usage on buses, planes and trains.
-They are often used during activities at home such as reading, watching TV, or even whilst sleeping in a car during your lunch break.
+A travel neck pillow is small and uniquely designed to provide support to the neck and head while sitting upright and traveling.
+Also known simply as neck pillows, these aren’t limited to usage on buses, planes, and trains.
+They are often used during activities at home such as reading, watching TV, or even while sleeping in a car during your lunch break.

-The other type are the traditional oblong kind but which are small enough to be merged into your luggage without taking up too much space.
-These are often referred to as a hiking, backpacking or camping pillow.
+The other type is the traditional oblong kind but which are small enough to be merged into your luggage without taking up too much space.
+These are often referred to as a hiking, backpacking, or camping pillow.

 Travel Pillow Buying Guide

-Over the years travel pillows have been adapted and changed to accommodate an ever increasing market, hence the wide variation of designs which incorporate different shapes, sizes, and fillings.
+Over the years travel pillows have been adapted and changed to accommodate an ever-increasing market, hence the wide variety of designs that incorporate different shapes, sizes, and fillings.
 As you may have guessed there are numerous choices to make before you buy.
-In order to shed some light on this clever invention we have included some more detailed characteristics of the most popular ones below:
+To shed some light on this ingenious invention, we have included some more detailed characteristics of the most popular ones below:

 The Differing Shapes